-Despite the fact that the two forcing options, depth-integrated 3D flow field or bottom stress, respectively, may give different sand transport rates, the overall sand transport pattern will be similar for the two because of the log-distributed profile and giving the same sand transport gradients.
+Despite the fact that the two forcing options, depth-averaged velocity or bed shear stress, respectively, may give different sand transport rates, the overall sand transport pattern will be similar for the two because of the log-distributed profile and giving the same sand transport gradients.
 This implies that the resulting bed level change will be very alike as shown in Figure 4.6.